kirtikrajsp/Group12-IDC409/README.md

 When we started this project, we were complete beginners to coding.
 Through this project, we gradually learnt how to use Python libraries such as Requests, BeautifulSoup, Pandas, Matplotlib, and SQLite3 to build a complete web scraping program.
-AI was used at a few stages to understand certain coding concepts and improve clarity, but the implementation, debugging, and final analysis were done completely on our own.
+AI was used at a few stages to understand certain coding concepts and improve clarity, but the implementation and debugging were done on our own.
 We have tried our best to produce clean and well-structured code that gives meaningful analysis of the extracted data.